What is Existentialism?

 Therefore, according to existential thought, we must look within ourselves to create meaning, to assert our values, and to make the decisions that shape our lives.
 The existentialist does not search for meaning, for example by looking to societal norms, they create it.

 What is Existential Psychotherapy?

 Existential therapy is a unique form of psychotherapy that looks to explore difficulties from this philosophical perspective.
 Focusing on the human condition as a whole, existential therapy highlights human capacities and encourages us to take responsibility for our successes.
 It uses a positive approach that applauds human aspirations and potential while simultaneously acknowledging human limitations.

-As a therapeutic approach it centres on you, your free will, self-determination and your search for meaning rather than any symptoms.
-Emotional and psychological difficulties are viewed as inner conflict caused by an individual’s confrontation with the ‘givens of existence’.
+As a therapeutic approach it centres on you, your free will, self-determination, and your search for meaning rather than any symptoms.
+Emotional and psychological difficulties are viewed as an inner conflict caused by an individual’s confrontation with the ‘givens of existence’.
 These givens – also known as the six propositions of existential therapy – are: